 If the joint that connects your big toe to your foot has a swollen, sore bump, you may have a bunion.
 More than half of the women in America have bunions, a common deformity often inaccurately blamed on wearing tight, narrow shoes, and high heels.
 Nine out of ten bunions happen to women.
 Nine out of ten women wear shoes that are too small.
-The misconceptions of the causes of a bunion are misplaced; heredity is almost always the culprit, not high heels or tight shoes.
+The misconception about the cause of bunions is misplaced; heredity is almost always the culprit, not high heels or tight shoes.
 These can aggravate the condition and should still be avoided, however.

-With a bunion, the base of your big toe (metatarsophalangeal joint) gets larger and sticks out.
+With a bunion, the base of your big toe (metatarsophalangeal joint) shifts inward causing the joint to protrude from the base of your toe.
 The skin over it may be red and tender, and wearing any type of shoe may be painful.
 This joint flexes with every step you take and the bigger your bunion gets, the more it hurts to walk.
-Bursitis may set in.
 Your big toe may angle toward your second toe, or even move all the way under it.
 The skin on the bottom of your foot may become thicker and more painful.
 Pressure from your big toe may force your second toe out of alignment, sometimes overlapping your third toe.
-An advanced bunion may make your foot look grotesque and somewhat deformed.
-If your bunion gets too severe, it may be difficult to walk.
-Your pain may become chronic and you may develop arthritis.

 Most bunions are treatable without surgery.
 Prevention is always best.
 To minimize your chances of developing a bunion:

 - Never force your foot into a shoe that doesn’t fit.
 If you’re not sure of the size of your foot, so to any reputable shoe store and have an associate properly size your feet for you.

 - Choose shoes that conform to the shape of your feet.
 Go for shoes with wide insteps, broad toes, and soft soles.